 Once you’ve lined up sponsors, it’s time to design all the aspects of the event.
 These include the venue, date and time, theme of the event, decor (whether it would have marketing assets of your sponsors), guests, speakers, food and drinks, number of volunteers, registration method, transportation, parking, etc.

 Think of it as a checklist that, once developed, can be used for all future events.
 Heycollab’s My Work allows you to see and understand your work and your contribution to the nonprofit.
 This will immensely help you manage your workload and be more productive.

 Marketing is a crucial factor in the success of any event.
 An individual with relevant experience should be put in charge of marketing.
 You can look at your previous events or those run by others to figure out the marketing channels you would have to use.

 Design your promotional materials and deploy them through cost-effective digital media tactics, radio ads, or flyers.
 With Heycollab’s screen sharing, team members can share their designs and tasks with others to get feedback in real time.

-Through such a structured project management process, nonprofits can make sure that their projects and events are effective and successful.
+Through such a structured project management process, project and event management in nonprofits can become more effective and successful.

 Heycollab is a project management tool built for teams like yours.
 With a free 14-day trial you can try out all the cool features.
 To get started visit https://heycollab.com/